The Sweet Side of Spring Skiing: Sugar and Snow

 To make your own, heat syrup to 235 degrees Fahrenheit, or until a tablespoon gets a little bit tacky when you remove it from the heat.
 Drizzle the syrup in ribbons onto packed snow and watch it curl and harden into an amber taffy.
 Twirl it up with a spoon or roll it onto a popsicle stick and serve it in the Vermont way: with a savory pickle spear and old-fashioned, buttermilk donuts.

 Across the state, there are lots of opportunities to sample sugar on snow, maple sugar and syrup in all its forms.
-Each year, many Vermonters open their sugarhouses to the public for demonstrations, samples, food, live music and more during the Vermont Maple Sugar Makers Association Maple Open House Weekend.
+Traditionally, each year many Vermonters open their sugarhouses to the public for demonstrations, samples, food, live music and more during the Vermont Maple Sugar Makers Association Maple Open House Weekend.
 And young ski racers (as shown above) look forward to sugar on snow at Stowe’s Sugar Slalom, a race that’s endured for generations.

-Here are a few events around the state where you can get the sweet stuff straight from the source and partake in this Green Mountain tradition.